ahmedghazi/uma/plugins/google-sitemap-plugin/readme.txt

 = V2.8.9 - 11.04.2014 =
 * Update : We updated all functionality for wordpress 3.8.2.
-* Budfix : Bug related on the sitemap link in the robots.txt was fixed.
+* Bugfix : Bug related on the sitemap link in the robots.txt was fixed.

 = V2.8.8 - 12.03.2014 =
-* Budfix : Plugin optimization is done.
+* Bugfix : Plugin optimization is done.

 = V2.8.7 - 31.01.2014 =
 * Update : We updated all functionality for wordpress 3.8.1.